 The evacuation operations begun on 16 August are continuing.

-An eighth and ninth flight, transporting more than 450 people, including a large majority of Afghans, arrived at Roissy Charles de Gaulle airport today, early and late morning.
+A 10th and 11th flight, transporting nearly 350 people, including 27 French people and a large majority of Afghans, arrived at Roissy Charles de Gaulle airport last night and early this morning.

-Since the operations began, nearly 100 French people and more than 1,500 Afghans have reached French soil.
+Since the operations began, more than 100 French people and over 2,000 Afghans will have reached French soil this evening.

 The Ministry for Europe and Foreign Affairs, the Ministry for the Armed Forces, the Ministry of the Interior and the Ministry for Solidarity and Health are ensuring optimal conditions for welcoming the people as soon as they arrive in France.
 Medical-psychological and practical support is being offered straight away.
 Fast-track procedures have been put in place to issue visas to nationals of other countries, following the necessary checks and with a view to guaranteeing domestic security.